Selected To Super Lawyers: 2005 - 2006, 2008 - 2015

-David H. Nachman, Esq. is the founder of Nachman & Associates, P.C. (now, Nachman Phulwani Zimovcak (NPZ) Law Group, P.C.) a pre-eminent National Immigration Law Firm dedicated to providing a wide array of immigration law services for skilled U.S.- and Canada-bound workers.
+David H. Nachman, Esq. is one of the Managing Attorneys at the Nachman Phulwani Zimovcak (NPZ) Law Group, P.C., a pre-eminent International Immigration and Nationality Law Firm dedicated to providing a wide array of business and family immigration law services for skilled U.S.-and Canada-bound workers.
+The Attorneys in our Law Firm assist clients with waivers, marriage cases, citizenship applications, I-130 sponsorship for family, etc.

-Attorney Nachman and fellow firm lawyers contributed to landmark decisions in such cases as Berger vs. Berger and Woolley vs. Hoffman-LaRoche.
-Mr. Nachman continues to prepare H-1B visas, O-1 visas, and E visas for multinational organizations.
-Mr. nachman has also assisted national and international businesses of all sizes with consular processing of immigrant and nonimmigrant visa applications throughout the world.
+Attorney Nachman and fellow lawyers contributed to landmark decisions in such cases as Berger vs. Berger and Woolley vs. Hoffman-LaRoche.
+Mr. Nachman prepares H-1B visas, TN applications, O-1 artist and extraordinary ability visas, and Treaty-trader and Treaty-investor visas.
+Mr. Nachman assists international businesses of all sizes with L-1 intracompany transfers, I-9 Form issues, DOL Wage & Hour Audits and consular processing of immigrant and nonimmigrant visa applications throughout the world.
+The VISASERVE staff also assist corporations with I-9 Audits.

-Appearing on New Jersey News Channel 12 twice as a recognized authority on business and corporate immigration law, Mr. Nachman has served the NJ Chapter of the American Immigration Lawyers Association as a Board Mmeber for many years.
-He has also presented continuing legal education programs for the NY State Bar, the Bergen County Bar, the U.S. Department of Justice, Sterling Educational Services, The Employers’ Association of New Jersey and CELESQ.
+Appearing on NJ News Channel 12 twice as a recognized authority on business and corporate immigration law, Mr. Nachman is also a former Chair of the NJ Chapter of the American Immigration Lawyers Association (AILA).
+Nachman also presented Continuing Legal Education programs for the NY State Bar, the Bergen County Bar Ass'n, the U.S. DOJ, Sterling Educational Services, the Employers’ Ass'n of NJ (EANJ) and CELESQ.

-Mr. Nachman earned his J.D. from Case Western Reserve University Law School in Ohio in 1988.
+Mr. Nachman earned his JD from Case Western Reserve University Law School in Ohio in 1988.
 He also received an MBA from Case Western Reserve University in 1989.
-He continued to take classes toward an LLM in International Trade at NY University Law School.
-Mr. nachman is a member of the New Jersey Bar, the 3rd Circuit Court of Appeals and the U.S. Court of International Trade.
+He continued classes for an LLM in International Trade at NYU Law School through 1993.
+He is a member of the New Jersey Bar, the 3rd Circuit Court of Appeals and the U.S. Court of International Trade.

-Nachman Phulwani Zimovcak (NPZ) Law Group, P.C. is a National Immigration Law Firm with offices in New Jersey and New York City.
-The Firm has corresponding offices in Canad and an affiliated office in Mumbai, India.
-The Firm provides assistance with waivers, removal, PERM, green cards, visas, work permits and various immigration compliance matters for employers and employees and their families.
+Nachman Phulwani Zimovcak (NPZ) Law Group, P.C. is an International Immigration Law Firm with offices in NJ and NY.
+The Firm has affiliated offices in Canada and India.
+The Firm provides assistance with waivers, removal defense, PERM, green cards, visas, work permits and immigration compliance matters for employers and employees and their families.

-Check out our website at www.visaserve.com where you can find a vast array of information about our Firm and about various U.S. and Canadian Immigration Law procedures.
+Check out our website at www.visaserve.com for a vast array of information about our Firm and about various U.S. and Canadian Immigration Law issues.
+Our staff is quite ecletic and they speak many foreign languages including, but not limited to: Spanish, French, Japanese, Korean, Tamil, Hindi, Gujarati, Nepalese, Slovak, Czech, Russian, Polish, Tagalog, Hebrew, Chinese, German and English.

-Global Region(s): Canada (Region), Europe, Latin America, Russian Federation
+Global Region(s): Asia, Europe, Latin America, Russian Federation

 Law School: Case Western Reserve University School of Law